rbrisita/Watson_Closed_Captioning/README.md

 ## Usage
 Two parameters.
 The first is the STT results in JSON format.
+Use the STT Final Results as input
+See [STT](https://console.bluemix.net/docs/services/speech-to-text/index.html#about) for details on Watson Speech to Text.

 The second is a style block the allows the following settings:

 * maxLineTime - The maximum amount of time in seconds for each frame of closed caption output.
 Default to 2 seconds
 * includeHesitations - Watson produces %HESITATION tags.
 Set this to true if you want to see them.
 Default false.
 * ccStyle - Can be either "srt" or "vtt".
 Default is "srt".
 * suppressMultipleSpeakers - Normally this outputs Speaker 0: Speaker 1: etc. at each speaker transition, if Watson STT produced that information.
 You can suppress the speaker tags by setting this to false.
 It will still do a line break at each speaker.
 Defalt is false.

 ## Developing